venusaim23/Aruh/README.md

 Fork the repository, make your changes and create a pull request in order to contribute to my work.
 Don't forget to keep fetching for the latest changes.
 Have a look into the [issues](https://github.com/venusaim23/Aruh/issues) section for existing bugs and required features.
 Feel free to create new issues if you find a bug or want to implement a new feature.
 Thanks in advance ;)

-The entire Adobe XD wireframe is available [here](./Wireframe-Demos/).
-Not the entire wireframe is ready, so feel free to suggest any changes or new features.
+The entire Adobe XD demo and wireframe in PDF format is available [here](./Wireframe-Demos/).
+Not the entire wireframe for the application is ready, so feel free to suggest any changes or new features.

 ---